Condensation of random walks and the Wulff crystal: Open problems and conjectures

 \section{Open problems and conjectures}

+We finish the paper with a brief discussion of some open problems raised by our results.

-We now discuss several open problems.
-The most basic ones is to ask whether the constants $c_1$ and $c_2$ appearing in Theorem \ref{T:2dimGibbs} really need to be different from one another, and if indeed $t^{1/(d+1)}$ is the right order of magnitude in all dimensions $d\ge 2$. \begin{opb}Does there exist a constant $c $ such that $\diam(R_t) / t^{1/(d+1)}$ converges to $c$ in $\mu_t$-probability as $t\to \infty$? \end{opb}
+\paragraph{Limit shape theorem.} The most basic question is to ask whether the constants $c_1$ and $c_2$ appearing in Theorem \ref{T:2dimGibbs} really need to be different from one another, and if indeed $t^{1/(d+1)}$ is the right order of magnitude in all dimensions $d\ge 2$.
+We make the following more precise conjecture: